sinc-lab/emb2bind/README.md

   [--device <device>] \
   [--skip-existing]
 ```
-For example, using the provided sample FASTA file:
+For example, using the provided sample files:

 ```bash
 python compute_embeddings.py \